Lauralicja/Sudoku-Image-Solver/README.md

 In order to read images, MNIST dataset is used to train.

-From that, an algorithm with proper readings of hough lines is be applied (with cv2).
+From that, an algorithm with proper readings of hough lines is applied (with cv2).
 Finally, previously mentioned solver will take care of the rest.

 ## Files